5tefan/ai3202/Assignment6/README.md

 P:0.4

-A node with a conditional dependency is formatted:
+A node with a conditional dependency is formatted as below and should be interpreted P(C|P) = .2 and P(c|P) = .8 is automatically assumed.
+Only True probabilities should be specified.
+All complements are inferred.

 C/P:0.2